Cyb3rWard0g/HELK/README.md

 * Make sense of a large amount of event logs and add more context to suspicious events during hunting.
 * Expedite the time it takes to deploy an ELK stack.
 * Improve the testing of hunting use cases in an easier and more affordable way.
-* Learn Data Science via Apache Spark, GraphFrames & Jupyter Notebooks.
+* Enable Data Science via Apache Spark, GraphFrames & Jupyter Notebooks.

 # Resources
 * [Setting up a Pentesting..
 I mean, a Threat Hunting Lab - Part 5](https://cyberwardog.blogspot.com/2017/02/setting-up-pentesting-i-mean-threat_98.html)